telenordigital/connect-android-sdk/README.md

 The user's access and refresh tokens are stored in a database controlled by you.
 The SDK will return an `access code` in the `onActivityResult()` function.
-This access code should be exchanged for access and refrsh tokens in your backend system.
+This access code should be exchanged for access and refresh tokens in your backend system.

 ## Connect Payment